6502addict/mod-69/monitor/Readme.md

 Eprom Build:

-use for example an AT28C256 from Atmel take an eprom prorammer and but mon6809.hex
+use for example an AT28C256 from Atmel take an eprom prorammer and burn mon6809.hex

 after a reset the monitor display: